 Courses that can be considered for substitution approval are 100% transfer equivalencies for: MATH 1011, MATH 1013, HLTH 3400/5400, and HLTH 4100.

-Students must have an AA (or a complete MN Transfer Curriculum) or higher degree, and a 3.0 or higher cumulative transfer GPA to be eligible for admission.
+Students must have the BSU liberal education requirement met via BSU courses, or an AA Liberal Arts degree (or higher), or a complete MN Transfer Curriculum, and a 3.0 or higher cumulative transfer GPA to be eligible for admission.
 Follow this link for testing requirements for admission.

 Elementary Education (BS) major requirements